laoshanxi/app-mesh/doc/CONSUL.md

 ### What is supported:

-> * App Manager will keep connection(support SSL) to Consul Service as a consul session
+> * App Mesh will keep connection(support SSL) to Consul Service as a consul session
-> * App Manager only talks to Consul service by one way communication
+> * App Mesh only talks to Consul service by one way communication
-> * Each App Manager node report status to Consul KV data
+> * Each App Mesh node report status to Consul KV data
-> * App Manager can be a cluster leader node or worker node
+> * App Mesh can be a cluster leader node or worker node
 > * Cluster level application is submitted and defined in Consul KV data and support node selector (the selector can be hostname or any AppManager Labels, regex is not supported)
-> * App Manager Leader node schedule cluster applications and write schedule result to Consul KV data
+> * App Mesh Leader node schedule cluster applications and write schedule result to Consul KV data
-> * App Manager worker node retrieve cluster applications (schedule result) and lanuch on worker node
+> * App Mesh worker node retrieve cluster applications (schedule result) and lanuch on worker node
 > * Cluster App support register as Consul Service for service discovery (each peer app will get others by env) with service health check point to app health API
 > * Consul session support HA recovery
-> * App Manager request Consul session with TTL and expire delete behavior
+> * App Mesh request Consul session with TTL and expire delete behavior
 > * Consul watch is supported for monitor consul schedule changes and security syncup
 > * Schedule consider resource usage